sakroutamine/Project_2024/Report.md

 ### 2a.
 Brief project description (what algorithms will you be comparing and on what architectures)

 - Bitonic Sort:
-- Sample Sort:
+- Sample Sort: This algorithm splits up the dataset into smaller sample sizes and sorts these smaller groups using something like merge or quick sort.
+This sorting can be parallelized using OpenMPI to speed up this process.
+Once these groups are sorted they are merged together to yeild a fully sorted list.
 - Merge Sort:
 - Radix Sort:
-- Simple Sort:
+- Column Sort:

 ### 2b.
 Pseudocode for each parallel algorithm
 - For MPI programs, include MPI calls you will use to coordinate between processes